Sword of the Stars: The Pit: Crowdfunding

 Sword of the Stars: The Pit was funded through an Indiegogo campaign with an initial goal of $60,000.
 The campaign closed on November 14, 2012, after raising $23,941 (40% of its fundraising goal).
 Despite not reaching full funding, developers completed and released the game 3 months after the campaign closed.

 Downloadable content

 Five expansions through downloadable content have been added to the game, upping the original 3 playable characters to 12 and adding more game content, such as weapons, floors, recipes, and enemies.
 The original expansion was titled Mind Games and was followed by the release of the Gold Edition, which bundled the original game with the Mindgames expansion and added more playable characters.

 Reception

-Sword of the Stars: The Pit initially received mixed to positive reviews.
-It has a score of 68 out of 100 on Metacritic, a score of 72.00% on GameRankings, and a Very Positive rating on Steam with over 1000 reviews.

-With the initial release of the game, Destructoid scored it 7.5/10.
-The reviewer for Destructoid was disappointed that the game didn't challenge their expectations and instead chose to stay in its comfort zone.
-They summed up the review by saying "While there is nothing fundamentally wrong with Sword of the Stars: The Pit, there just isn't anything that is really mind-blowing.
-It is a well-polished roguelike that doesn't stray far from expectations, but instead stays in a rather comfortable zone from a game design perspective."
-Around the same time, YouTube reviewer TotalBiscuit said of the game "I'm gonna recommend it.
-This is a game you'll get quite a bit out of.
-I would not hesitate to say you might want to give it a shot."
-After 5 years of updates and content additions to the game, gaming website RPGFan gave it an 81/100, saying, "The Pit is one of the more solid roguelike titles on Steam, especially in a relatively flooded market."
+Sword of the Stars: The Pit initially received mixed reviews on Metacritic.
+Destructoid was disappointed that the game didn't challenge their expectations and instead chose to stay in its comfort zone.
+After five years of updates and content additions to the game, gaming website RPGFan called it "one of the more solid roguelike titles on Steam".